 With each passing day, my love for paddling grew.
 To keep pace with seasoned kayakers, I committed to rigorous daily training.
 My initial goal was to master the art so proficiently that I could venture solo on the Danube River.
 It didn’t take long for me to not only achieve this goal, but also to inspire others through my dedication.

-I gained experience first on tours organized by a local agency, then as an assistant guide.
-I spent a lot of time on the rivers and the Adriatic Sea.
-But I got bored very quickly.
+My journey unfolded on tours organized by a local agency and as an assistant guide.
+While I gained valuable experience on rivers and the Adriatic Sea, I soon craved more.

-I continued with exotic expeditions in Thailand and the remote Philippines islands, which gave my life a new dimension.
-During the pandemic, I focused on increasing my physical fitness.
-I switch to marathon-style paddling.
-I paddled solo around the largest river island in Europe, or I crossed the entire Croatian stretch of the Adriatic Sea trough the most remote way through the outer islands in 20 days.
+Exotic expeditions in Thailand and the remote Philippine islands added new dimensions to my life.
+Amidst the pandemic, I focused on elevating my physical fitness, transitioning to marathon-style paddling.
+I solo-paddled around Europe’s largest river island and navigated the entire Croatian coast through the secluded outer islands in just 20 days.